mercedesb/vacationcentral/README.md

 As a user - I would like one place to reference all of the details for my vacation.

-As a user - I would like to be able to edit and update the vacation informtaion should it change.
+As a user - I would like to be able to edit and update the vacation information should it change.

 As a user - I would like to be able to access information from past vacations.